Skip to main content

 • At the programme level, the Faculty will take the lead to arrange group/networking activities, such as sharing sessions to facilitate communication and strengthen the relationship between mentors and mentees.

-• At the individual level, mentor and mentee(s) may arrange more online activities, office/home visits, lunches, sports or other activities, depending on their interests and the pandemic situation.
+• At the individual level, mentor and mentee(s) may arrange more activities, office visits, lunches, sports or other activities, depending on their interests.

 • There are no rules governing the minimum number of contact hours, which will vary depending on the schedules of both mentor and mentee(s).

-• Typically, mentor and mentee(s) are advised to meet, via online channels like ZOOM, email, social media platforms, phone or in-person (depending on the pandemic situation) three times a year.
+• Typically, mentor and mentee(s) are advised to meet in-person or via online channels such as Zoom, email, social media platforms, phone three times a year.

 Feedback